 Giffard's Banane du Brésil is just one of many excellent banana liqueurs.
 It's produced by slowly macerating bananas to capture the flavors and aroma of the fruits perfectly.

 Blended with a bit of Cognac, the liqueur is see-through with a bright yellow color.
-The savor is dominated by bananas with a hint of vanilla.
+The palate is dominated by bananas with a hint of vanilla.

 Yet, you can also make banana liqueur at home.
 Check out this recipe to make a Rum-based banana liqueur with whole fruits.